 It’s also important for your doctor to rule out the possibility of any other physical conditions.
 Low iron, vitamin deficiencies or thyroid problems are some issues may contribute to feelings of depression, anxiety, low energy or lack of motivation.
 Worrisome thoughts and feelings can resolve if identified and treated.

-Please remember that if you don’t feel heard by your health professional or you’re not satisfied with the advice and treatment you receive, it’s always worth seeking a second opinion.
+Please remember that if you don’t feel heard by your health care provider or you’re not satisfied with the advice and treatment you receive, it’s always worth seeking a second opinion.

 If you’re in any doubt, call the PANDA National Helpline.
 Our telephone counsellors will listen carefully to your concerns and explore pathways to care with you, including additional referral options if you need them.